Sourabh0318/Student-Site/README.md

-This is my personal portfolio in making
+Hey!
+This is my personal portfolio in making.

-Name: Sourabh Bundele
-DOB: 17th Oct 1999
-Profession: Developer
+Skills

+1. JavaScript
+1. Node.js
+1. CHALK
+1. Repl.it